chadwhittaker/chadwhittaker/README.md

 ### Hi there 👋

-👨🏼‍💻 I’m currently working on **Ambit** app!
+👨🏼‍💻 I’m currently developing **Ambit** app!
 It is a social media focused on achieving goals and connecting people (mentors, business partners, etc).
 Feel free to check it out:
   1. Download **TestFlight** from the Apple App Store on your iPhone
   2. Click this link: https://testflight.apple.com/join/AQJzxbah
 ###### ...